Contract bridge: Overview

-The player who played the highest-ranked card wins the trick.
-Within a suit, the ace is ranked highest followed by the king, queen and jack and then the ten through to the two.
-In a deal where the auction has determined that there is no trump suit, the trick must be won by a card of the suit led.
+The rank of the cards played determines which player wins the trick.
+Within each suit, the ace is ranked highest followed by the king, queen and jack and then the ten through to the two.
+In a deal in which the auction has determined that there is no trump suit, the trick is won by the highest-ranked card of the suit led; cards of suits other than that led cannot win.
 In a deal with a trump suit, cards of that suit are superior in rank to any of the cards of any other suit.
-If one or more players plays a trump to a trick when void in the suit led, the highest trump wins.
+If one or more players plays a trump to a trick when void in the suit led, the highest-ranked trump wins.
 For example, if the trump suit is spades and a player is void in the suit led and plays a spade card, they win the trick if no other player plays a higher spade.
-If a trump suit is led, the usual rule for trick-taking applies.
+If a card of the trump suit is led, the usual rule for trick-taking applies and the highest-ranked card of that suit wins.

-Unlike its predecessor, whist, the goal of bridge is not simply to take the most tricks in a deal.
-Instead, the goal is to successfully estimate how many tricks one's partnership can take.
+Unlike that of its predecessor, whist, the goal of bridge is not simply to take the most tricks in a deal.
+Instead, the goal is successfully to estimate how many tricks one's partnership can take, and then to meet or exceed that estimate.
 To illustrate this, the simpler partnership trick-taking game of spades has a similar mechanism: the usual trick-taking rules apply with the trump suit being spades, but in the beginning of the game, players bid or estimate how many tricks they can win, and the number of tricks bid by both players in a partnership are added.
 If a partnership takes at least that many tricks, they receive points for the round; otherwise, they lose penalty points.